chlorm/arkive/README.md

   * find method to accuratly get total frames (skew exists between x265 and ffmpeg)
   * allow user to input a directory and recursively encode files within

-Outputs a file according to the follwing specs:
+Outputs a file according to the following specs:
   * Audio
     + Prefers english audio stream if available
     + Channel Layouts: stereo or 5.1(rear) depending upon input